 Bringing your requirements into Jira

-3 ways to manage software requirements in Jira
+Four ways to manage software requirements in Jira

 1. Requirements as issue types

-This is the most basic way of managing your requirements in Atlassian suite, as if you already use Jira for project management, storing the objects as issue types is intuitive to implement.
-The smart way of planning the workflow is to design the software development project basing on requirements settled and confirmed earlier.
-This solution helps with deciding on further steps and assigning specific roles and permissions to the stakeholders.
-As Jira administrators have permissions to create customized Jira issue types, all that needs to be done is to arrange setting up issues particularly dedicated for requirements and then, define each task with proper Labels and Components.
-Consistency in describing issues will make filtering and searching for specific requirements much easier and faster.
-Storing elements in Jira helps to establish elementary connections between related requests.
-If requirements are directly dependent, we can build a functional structure by linking corresponding tasks and subtasks with each other.
+Since Jira admins have permissions to create customized Jira issue types, all you have to do is to organize the customization of issues, specifically those dedicated to requirements, and then define each issue with the appropriate Labels and Components.
+Consistency in the description of the problem will make filtering and searching for specific requirements much easier and faster.
+Storing items in Jira helps establish elementary connections between related requests.
+If the requirements are directly dependent, we can build a functional structure by linking the corresponding tasks and subtasks to each other.